cajunwildcat/GBF-Party-Parser/README.md

  - If you want to change the input/output file you can use `npx bookmarklet <source> <destination>` or edit the `build` command in `package.json`

 ## Update Log
+Version 2.5 (17/05/2024):
+ - Fixed element being added to stage 3 replica CCW names

 Version 2.4 (10/05/2024):
  - Added element to Superlative weapon names

 Version 2.31:
  - Fixed silent error when character slots are empty